ONIO-AI/OnioAIagent-V2/README.md

 - **Task Management**: Define a list of tasks and have agents respond to specific user requests.
 - **Multilingual Support**: Agents can interact with users in different languages.
 - **API Integration**: Extend the functionality of your agents by connecting them to external services or APIs.
-- **Flexible Configuration**: Simple JSON-based configuration allows for quick customization and updates.
+- **Flexible Configuration**: Simple.py-based configuration allows for quick customization and updates.
 - **Scalable Architecture**: The framework is designed to support a wide variety of agents, from basic ones to more complex, multi-functional agents.
 - **Telegram Integration**: Create agents that can respond to messages on Telegram, send updates, and perform tasks within Telegram chats.
 - **Discord Integration**: Build agents that interact with Discord users, send messages, and respond to commands in Discord servers.